Civic Centre, Dagenham: History

-Because of the lack of available land in London, the Housing Act 1919 permitted the London County Council (LCC) to build housing and act as landlord outside of its territory.
+Because of the lack of available land in London, the Housing, Town Planning, &c.
+Act 1919 permitted the London County Council (LCC) to build housing and act as landlord outside of its territory.
 G. Topham Forrest was appointed as the chief architect on behalf of the LCC and between 1921 and 1935 the cottage estate, comprising around 26,000 homes, was developed.
 The area was to be called Becontree.

 In August 1928, following implementation of the Dagenham Urban District Council Act 1928 (18 & 19 Geo.
 5. c. cxvii), the council purchased 135 acres, with the intention of using the area as public space.
 Planners decided to designate the entrance to the area, since named Central Park, as the site of a new municipal building which was intended to be the work premises for members of the local authority.

 Construction of the Civic Centre, which was undertaken by Allen Fairhead and Sons Limited, began in 1936 and was completed in October the following year.
 It was designed by Ernest Berry Webber, a designer of English municipal buildings, who the same year, designed Hammersmith Town Hall.
 He originally intended the building to be part of a complex which was to also include a fire station, library, shops, assembly hall and theatre, but the plan never came to fruition.
 The land on which the building was constructed featured lily ponds which became known as "blue lagoons" by the locals.
 The ponds were illuminated and filled with goldfish.
 The fish gradually died out, and in 1953 the ponds were filled in.

 The Civic Centre's foundation stone was laid by Harry Snell, 1st Baron Snell on 11 July 1936.
 The building was officially opened on 16 October the following year by Sir Kingsley Wood who was the Secretary of State for Health.